Clownworldenjoyer76/bet_tracker/SECURITY.md

 - Break things just to prove you can 😵‍💫
 - Make the site worse than it already is 😵‍💫
 - Announce your discovery like you just breached the Pentagon 😵‍💫

+If you are determined to flip this broken table over, then you probably already have my contact information anyway.